Sławomir Mentzen: Political stances

 Mentzen has been described as far-right by the media and critics.
-He has been a vocal critic of the European Union, has called it "totalitarian" and advocated for Poland's exit from the union, although he currently doesn't have a clear stance on this solution.
-Mentzen has put focus on economic matters, expressing concern about the weight of taxes and the extent of welfare spending.
+He has been a vocal critic of the European Union, calling it "totalitarian" and advocating for Poland's exit from the union.
+However, he currently does not have a clear stance on this solution.
+Mentzen has focused on economic matters, expressing concern about the tax burden and the level of welfare spending.
 These issues have become central to his political agenda, resonating with voters who share similar concerns about the country's fiscal policies.
-Mentzen's 20-point election platform for the 2025 Polish presidential election was, "no Polish troops in Ukraine", "sealed borders", "low taxes", "stopping leftist ideology", "rejection of the European Green Deal", "energy security", "defending freedom of speech", and "freeing cryptocurrencies".
-He evoked a controversy by calling for an end to free university tuition and banning abortion even in cases of rape.
+Mentzen's 20-point election platform for the 2025 Polish presidential election included "no Polish troops in Ukraine", "sealed borders", "low taxes", "stopping leftist ideology", "rejection of the European Green Deal", "energy security", "defending freedom of speech", and "freeing cryptocurrencies".
+He evoked controversy by calling for an end to free university tuition and banning abortion even in cases of rape.
 Mentzen wants Poland to withdraw from the European Green Deal and opposes LGBTQ rights.
-In 2019, Mentzen stated, "We don’t want Jews, homosexuals, abortion, taxes or the European Union."
+In 2019, Mentzen stated that someone could sum up his party's platform and call it the following "five points": "We don't want Jews, homosexuals, abortion, taxes or the European Union."
+This particular statement, made during a political marketing lecture, attracted national and international criticism and was widely condemned by political opponents as antisemitic and discriminatory.
+Politicians from centrist and left-leaning parties publicly called for formal censure and, at times, for investigations into discriminatory rhetoric.
+Several civil society organisations and advocacy groups staged public demonstrations demanding accountability and promoting tolerance, while supporters of Mentzen argued that the media misrepresented his intent.
+The controversy was also addressed in the Sejm, where members debated the boundaries of political speech and the impact of such statements on Poland's international reputation.
+Mentzen later stated that his remarks were taken out of context and not intended as a literal political program.
+Still, the controversy has continued to affect his public image and is frequently cited by his critics.